amino-os/Amino.Run/docs/code_study/DMList.md

 *ExplicitCheckpoint* allows users to manually checkpoint Sapphire object state via `SO.checkpoint()` API.
 Sapphire object state will be saved on local host.
 Users can manually revert Sapphire object to the last checkpoint by calling `SO.revert()` API.

-* Description says *revert last checkpoint on failure*.
-Is this *revert* done by system, or by users manually?

-Quinton: It explicitly says above "users can manually revert".

-Terry: * If *revert* is performed by system automatically, then *on which failures* should the system revert Sapphire object to last checkpoint?

-Quinton: See above.

 ### PeriodicCheckpoint 65 LoC

 > Checkpoint to disk every N RPCs, revert to last checkpoint on failure